Azure/AKS-Landing-Zone-Accelerator/Scenarios/High-Availability-Baseline/README.md

 With Kubernetes volumes, persistent volumes, and persistent volume claims, the state of the application can be persisted at the File system or disk level.
 Albeit this is not a common pattern to store state, the more dominant is the first level using the data tier.

 A deployment of AKS-hosted workloads typically experiences a separation of duties and lifecycle management in the area of prerequisites, the host network, the cluster infrastructure, and finally the workload itself.
 This reference implementation is similar.
 Also, be aware our primary purpose is to illustrate the topology and decisions of a baseline cluster.
 We feel a "step-by-step" flow will help you learn the pieces of the solution and give you insight into the relationship between them.
 Ultimately, lifecycle/SDLC management of your cluster and its dependencies will depend on your situation (team roles, organizational standards, etc), and will be implemented as appropriate for your needs.

+## Conclusion:

+As an Site Reliabity Engineer (SRE), you should check for the absence of the above mechanisms/constructs.
+The above checklist is a common list of configuration patterns that are typically leveraged to make the most out of K8s HA management.
+State management aside, K8s does an exceptional job in maintaining the application high availability.

+An example of building HA application running on K8s can be found [here](https://alikanso.medium.com/building-highly-available-applications-with-kubernetes-c57cc04b5b0d).